-Success with money means different things to different people.
-Some wouldn't consider themselves financially successful until they have a million dollars in the bank, while others just want to take a yearly vacation.
+Financial Success means different things to different people.
+Some wouldn’t consider themselves financially successful until they have a million dollars in the bank, while others just want to take a yearly vacation or not live paycheck to paycheck.

 If you want to succeed with money, get started now by following these six steps.